koheing/stream-executor/README.md

   ```

 ## 5. Abount the arguments of execute()
-  - set the arguments of execute method if you'd like to customize error handling, please
+  - Set the arguments of execute method if you'd like to customize error handling, please
   ```ts
   let error: any
   createStream(1)